When it comes to tipping, beware of the words: “for your convenience.”

 “When the time arrived to present and pay the bill I reached for my wallet to extract my credit card,” he says.
-“The waiter removed a small device from his belt designed to scan the credit card, authorize use for payment through a touch screen and print a small receipt at my table.
+“The waiter removed a small device from his belt designed to scan the credit card.
+It authorized use for payment through a touch screen and print a small receipt at my table.
 It was very impressive.”

 Not so impressive was that it added — for his “convenience “– on-screen prompts for gratuities at 15 percent, 18 percent and 20 percent.

 “These percentages are not unusual — except that the initial bill calculated lower numbers for the same percentages — based on the pre-tax food and drink balance instead of the displayed post-tax gratuity percentages,” he told me.
-“The difference is only a penny or two higher per dollar spent, but it is the principle of misrepresenting the source of these numbers.”
+“The difference is only a penny or two higher per dollar spent.
+It is the principle of misrepresenting the source of these numbers.”

 Over time, a penny or two could really add up to a business that does a lot of transactions.
 But maybe more troubling, a system like this could easily be manipulated to pull the old room service trick.

 Disclosure: I’m a terrible tipper.
-(And by terrible tipper, I mean that I’m awful at accurately adding 20 percent to my bill between the time the check is delivered and I’m asked to pay.)
+(And when I say I’m a terrible tipper, I mean that I struggle to accurately add 20 percent to my bill between the time the check is delivered and I’m asked to pay.)

 What’s more, I think the stress of having to add a tip should be unnecessary.
 I believe prices should include everything, whether you’re ordering lunch, a drink at the bar or taking a guided excursion.
 A tip should be for good service, not something that is expected or required.
 And no business should ever try to fool customers into paying more than they think they are, when it comes to a gratuity.